top of page

 Some of Australia’s most interesting and beautiful homes are built on sloping sites; perched upon a hillside capturing panoramic city views, nestled amongst bushland overlooking distant valleys or smack bang on the shores of a sparkling beachfront or waterway.

-Building on a sloping site offers many advantages; opportunities for soaring views, a sense of height and distance, capturing desirable breezes, a feeling of retreat and tranquility.
 However, to realise the full design potential of these advantages you need to temper the constraints too.

 A few key items to balance:

-- Engineering / buildability considerations
+• Engineering / buildability considerations

-- Managing costs
+• Managing costs

-- Maximise accessibility (day-to-day practicality / useability)
+• Maximise accessibility (day-to-day practicality / useability)

-FBC Design are the sloping block house design specialists and can assist you every step of the way, from initial feasibility / concepts, approvals, selecting a builder / costings and on-site inspections during construction.
-We work with a team of highly reputable expert consultants and builders to offer a complete solution and guide you through every step.
+FBC Architects are the sloping block house design specialists and can assist you every step of the way, from initial feasibility / concepts, approvals, selecting a builder / costings and on-site inspections during construction.
+We work with a team of highly reputable consultants and builders to offer a complete solution and guide you through every step.

 SLOPING BLOCK HOUSE DESIGN